On coherent Hopf 2-algebras: Introduction

-We also produce a generalisation for crossed comodules of Hopf algebras, i.e. crossed comodules of Hopf coquasigroups, by replacing the pair of Hopf algebras with a special pair of Hopf coquasigroups.
-We show that if a Hopf coquasigroup is quasi-coassociative, one can construct a special crossed comodule of a Hopf coquasigroup and furthermore a coassociator, using which one can construct a coherent Hopf 2-algebra.
-An example is a Hopf coquasigroup which consists of functions on unit Cayley algebra basis.
-This Hopf coquasigroup is quasi coassociative and we will give all the structure maps precisely.
-Finally, we show that the coassociator is indeed controlled by a 3-coboundary cocycle corresponding to a 2-cochain.
+We also study crossed comodules of Hopf coquasigroups as a generalization of crossed comodules of Hopf algebras \cite{Yael11}.
+We show that if a crossed comodule of a Hopf coquasigroup is quasi coassociative, one can construct a coherent Hopf 2-algebra with a nontrivial coassociator.
+As an example, we study the Hopf coquasigroup consisting of functions on a Cayley algebra basis.
+We show that this Hopf coquasigroup is quasi coassociative and its coassociator is controlled by a 3-coboundary.

-The paper is organised as follows: In \S 2 and \S 3 we will give a brief introduction of coherent 2-groups, Hopf coquasigroups and Hopf algebroids.
-In \S 4 coherent Hopf 2-algebra is defined and several of its properties are studied. \S 5 is devoted to a generalisation of crossed comodules of Hopf algebras, which is shown to be a strict Hopf 2-algebra under some conditions.
-In \S 6, we will first give the definition of quasi-coassociative Hopf coquasigroup, and then construct a crossed comodule of a Hopf coquasigroup and futhermore a coherent Hopf 2-algebra.
-In \S 7, the finite dimensional coherent Hopf 2-algebra is discussed, and through an investigation into the dual pairing, we make clear why quasi coassociative Hopf coquasigroup is the quantization of quasiassociative quasigroup; we also consider an example built by functions on a Cayley algebra basis.
+The paper is organized as follows: In \S 2 and \S 3, we will provide a brief introduction to coherent 2-groups, Hopf coquasigroups and Hopf algebroids.
+In \S 4, we will define coherent Hopf 2-algebras and study their properties.
+In \S 5, we will introduce crossed comodules of Hopf coquasigroups and quasi coassociative Hopf coquasigroups, which are shown to be coherent Hopf 2-algebras under some conditions.
+In \S 6, we study a special coherent Hopf 2-algebra, namely, a Hopf coquasigroup which consists of functions on a Cayley algebra basis.